YoungJ-Baek/YoungJ-Baek.github.io/_posts/CV/SLAM/2022-10-23-Test Code for Loop Closing.md

 {: .notice--info}

 ## 1. Goal
 The goal of this post is to develop test code for loop closing of LDSO.
-So, we prepare pre-generated PCL map, DBoW, and pose binary files.
+We decided it to check the feasibility of localization and loop closing of our application.
+You can see more details about our meeting minutes in [here](https://v-slammers.github.io/minutes_arnavi/meeting-minutes/).
+We already have prepared pre-generated PCL map, DBoW, and pose binary files.
 To see how to generate those things, look at this [post]() (TBD).
 We divide this process into 7 steps.
 Let's take a look for each steps.

 ## 2. Argument
 To trigger loop closing, we need 4 things.
 We set these four parameters as arguments.
 You can find more details as followed.
 Listing order is same with argument order.